cooperrc/numpy_gsod2020/proposal.md

 * I have created dozens of tutorials, exercises, and examples using Python and Numpy <github.uconn.edu/rcc02007>.
 I want to convert some of this material into Tutorials and How-Tos
 * I have had over 800 students use Numpy (as part of the Scipy stack)
+* I have multiple students that are interested in becoming Numpy documentation contributors for the Fall semester
 * I have been teaching at University of Connecticut Mechanical Engineering for 4 years and taught over 30 credit-hours of courses

 #  Three Specific Aims

-## 1. Organize the current documentation into
+## 1. Organize the current documentation into:

 ### i.
 Tutorial Space